ricardojoserf/ricardojoserf.github.io/_posts/2024-3-27-nativedump.md

 ![esquema](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/nativedump_esquema.png)

-- NTOpenProcessToken and NtAdjustPrivilegeToken to get the "SeDebugPrivilege" privilege.
+- NTOpenProcessToken and NtAdjustPrivilegeToken to get the "SeDebugPrivilege" privilege
 - RtlGetVersion to get the Operating System version details (Major version, minor version and build number).
-This is necessary for the SystemInfo stream.
+This is necessary for the SystemInfo stream
 - NtQueryInformationProcess and NtReadVirtualMemory to get the lsasrv.dll address.
-This is the only modules necessary for the ModuleList stream.
+This is the only modules necessary for the ModuleList stream
-- NtOpenProcess to get a handle for the lsass process.
+- NtOpenProcess to get a handle for the lsass process
 - NtQueryVirtualMemory and NtReadVirtualMemory to loop through the memory regions and dump all possible ones.
-At the same time it populates the Memory64List stream.
+At the same time it populates the Memory64List stream

 The tool has been tested against Windows 10 and 11 devices with the most common security solutions (Microsoft Defender for Endpoints, Crowdstrike...) and is for now undetected.
 However, it does not work if PPL is enabled in the system.